nledford/Pi-Hole-VPS-Tutorial/README.md

 **This guide is still a work-in-progress.
 Many critical steps are missing.
 I would not recommend following the guide as-is right now.**

+## Introduction

+The purpose of this guide is to document the steps I took to create a droplet on [DigitalOcean](https://www.digitalocean.com/) with [Pi-Hole](https://pi-hole.net/) and [PiVPN](http://www.pivpn.io/) installed.
+The ultimate goal is to have an ad-blocker that will work both on my home network and on any device connected to the VPN.

+Almost every tutorial I found was focused on installing Pi-Hole and PiVPN on a local Raspberry Pi instead of a VPS.
+The steps are mostly the same but there are some extra steps involved in securing the VPS to deny access from bad actors.

+After completing this tutorial, you will have:

+- A Pi-Hole accessible from anywhere
+- A VPN that will provide an encrypted connection when using public Wi-Fi

 - Create a droplet
   - Pick Ubuntu 16.04 x64 as your image
     - You may pick another image, but this guide assumes you are using Ubuntu